Click here to listen to a reading of this blog:

 But you are not a failure, you are stronger than you give yourself credit for.

-You will no doubt go through a tough diagnosis of an underactive thyroid; it actually often takes ages for people to finally receive the diagnosis.
+You will no doubt go through a tough diagnosis; it often takes ages for people to finally receive the diagnosis of a thyroid condition.
 And when you get it, you’ll probably feel a sense of relief – a reason for feeling so rubbish.
 You’re not a hypochondriac.